Cloudbox/autoscan/README.md

 #### Connecting the -arrs

-To add your webhook to Sonarr, Radarr, Readarr, or Lidarr, do:
+To add your webhook to Sonarr, Radarr, Readarr or Lidarr, do:

 1. Open the `settings` page in Sonarr/Radarr/Readarr/Lidarr
 2. Select the tab `connect`